Brexit blow for disabled people as EU destinations stop recognising UK blue badges

 The situation is so uncertain that ministers now recommend that anyone with mobility problems travelling abroad should check with the embassy of the country they are travelling to.

-In a written answer to a parliamentary question seen by The Independent, Transport minister Chris Heaton-Harris said the government was continuing "to engage in discussions with a number of countries" about the issue.
+In a written answer to a parliamentary question seen by The Independent, transport minister Chris Heaton-Harris said the government was continuing “to engage in discussions with a number of countries” about the issue.

-But he declined to comment on the detail of the negotiations, beyond stating that the government "remains committed to confirming the status of UK issued Blue Badges for visiting motorists".
+But he declined to comment on the detail of the negotiations, beyond stating that the government “remains committed to confirming the status of UK issued blue badges for visiting motorists”.

 Blue badges entitle people with mobility difficulties to use disabled parking spaces.
 When Britain left the EU, the design of the British badge was changed to remove the EU flag – but along with the redesign went the right for it to be automatically recognised.

 A spokesperson for the Department for Transport said blue badge holders should now check with the embassy of their destination country before travelling to see what the local policy was.
-A full list of countries’ policies has also been published on GOV.UK.
+A full list of countries’ policies has also been published on Gov.UK.

 When The Independent first approached the DfT about the issue, countries that had not said they would recognise the UK badge were marked under the heading “UK blue badge recognised” as “no”.
 However the page has since been updated and those countries have now been re-marked as “undecided”.

-Other countries that have not said they will accept UK badges include Slovenia, Romania, Luxembourg, Bulgaria, and Lithuania.
+Other countries that have not yet said they will accept UK badges include Slovenia, Romania, Luxembourg, Bulgaria and Lithuania.

 Fazilet Hadi, head of policy at Disability Rights UK, told The Independent: “For many disabled people, a car with a blue badge is the only option for being able to leave home.
 The Blue Badge enables visits to family and friends, trips to shops, restaurants and cinemas, and visits to the doctor or hospital.”

-She said it was "essential that Government ensures that Blue Badges are recognised across Europe to ensure that disabled people enjoy the same opportunities to travel".
+She said it was “essential that the government ensures that blue badges are recognised across Europe to ensure that disabled people enjoy the same opportunities to travel”.

 Baroness Sal Brinton, the Liberal Democrats’ health spokesperson in the House of Lords, said: “It is deeply disappointing that the government appear to have let this issue drop down their agenda.